DominionCyber/talon_hunt_framework_documentation/docs/faqs.md

 Yes.
 Talon is designed to support detection-as-code workflows.
 The repository can be integrated into CI/CD pipelines for review, version control, and automated deployment.

----

 ## Troubleshooting

 ### A query is not returning results.
 What should I check?

-- Data availability: Confirm your tenant is ingesting the required event types (example: `ProcessRollup2`, `NetworkConnect`).
+- Data availability: Confirm your tenant is ingesting the required event types (example: ProcessRollup2, NetworkConnect).
 - Time range: Expand the search window for low-frequency activity.
 - Field validity: CrowdStrike event schemas may vary across sensor versions.
 - Permissions: Ensure your account has access to the relevant datasets.